owwkmidream/l4dtoolz/README_EN.md

 ### 1.2 Maximum number of players (-1~31)
 #### `sv_maxplayers <num>`
 - The maximum number of players the server can accommodate (set to -1 for no modification).
-- **This cvar is loaded with delay and cannot be added to the startup options.**
 ### 1.3 Prohibit Lobby Matching
 #### `sv_force_unreserved <0/1>` (set to 1 to disable)
 - Activating this function will set the value of `sv_allow_lobby_connect_only` to 0.